ryanwilsond/belte/CONTRIBUTING.md

 - Follow this repos [code style guidelines](CODE_STYLE.md)
 - Do not submit large code formatting changes
 - Do not modify source code functionality under the samples directory
-- C++ source code changes are most likely going to be ignored

 ## Creating Issues